-To receive assistance, any Bellevue employee or resident can simply click the Commute Inquiry button on the home page of ChooseYourWayBellevue.org.
+To receive assistance, any Bellevue employee or resident can simply click the Commute Assistance Request link at ChooseYourWayBellevue.org.
 Employers and property managers need only promote this resource at the worksite, especially for new employees who are considering changing their commute mode.